 Service is the foundation of our business.
 We aspire to find ways to serve the public in their times of need.
 We want to predict the public's emergency needs and prevent harm from ever occurring.
 Where it can't be prevented, we strive to mitigate the impact through proactive public education.
-When emergencies do happen, we will respond quickly, competently, and professionally.
+When emergencies happen, we respond quickly, competently, and professionally.

 We serve the public during their worst days and times.
 We will do so in a caring and kind manner.
-Being nice is as important as being outstanding in the performance of our duties.
+We understand that committing to being nice in all interactions with all people is the only way outstanding performance of our duties can be achieved.

-We believe that our response effectiveness is paramount and will seek ways to be better trained and equipped for today's incidents while proactively preparing for tomorrow's incidents.
-Preparedness includes preplanning our target hazards and working with external stakeholders to ensure cooperation when emergencies occur.
+Our response effectiveness is paramount, so we will seek ways to be better trained and equipped for today's incidents while proactively preparing for tomorrow's incidents.
+Continual training is essential to our mission, and FRFR will provide training opportunities for all ranks.
+Preparedness includes preplanning our target hazards and working with external stakeholders to ensure cooperation during emergencies.